AbdulrazaqAS/zoralens/README.md

-# 🔍 ZoraLens
+# ZoraLens

-**ZoraLens** is a powerfull explorer app for Zora Coins.
-It helps traders and creators get a tabular and visualized data for the top performing coins.
+**ZoraLens** is a powerful explorer app for Zora Coins.
+It provides traders and creators with clear, tabular, and visual data on top-performing coins, making it easy to analyze and compare market trends.

 ## 🚀 Features